-Key roles (i.e., the VP of Marketing's dashboard)
+- Key roles (such as the VP of Marketing's dashboard)

 In terms of how it works, it can be anywhere from "manually using a spreadsheet" to a custom-built monitoring system that integrates a number of the business systems so that you have a "real-time view" of the company.

 Approaches that may or may not be helpful: